 New Jersey Non-Disclosure Agreement Attorneys

-You have spent hours and money to train your employees.
+You have spent hours and money training your employees.
 That’s what employers have to do to stay in business.

 As an employer, how do you protect your business from employees who want to take your confidential and protected information to unfairly compete against you?

-A non-disclosure of confidential and proprietary information agreement, drafted appropriately, can protect your business from employees using or sharing your confidential and proprietary information with your competitors.
-However, employees also have rights to refuse unconscionable employee restrictions and covenants.
+An appropriately drafted non-disclosure of confidential and proprietary information agreement can protect your business from employees who use or share your confidential and proprietary information with your competitors.
+However, employees also have the right to refuse unconscionable employee restrictions and covenants.
 At Hanlon Niemann & Wright, our attorneys advise employers and employees about problems that can create liability and legal difficulties now and in the future.

 Are Restrictive Covenants in the Workplace Enforceable in NJ?